 In October, bookseller supremo James Daunt took over the beleaguered American bookstore chain, Barnes & Noble, while keeping his CEO position at UK chain Waterstones.
 His strategy for reviving the flagging American stores is the same he used to turn Waterstones around, and one all good author-publishers already adopt (“…simple.
 Fill bookshops with the books their customers want”).

 His main focus will be on improving B&N’s physical stores (“If you improve the stores, everything else will rise.”)
-Of more interest to most indie authors, who sell far more online, are his plans for Nook, the self-publishing arm of B&N, which despite its challenges remains the second-best bookselling platform for many self-publishers.
+Of more interest to most indie authors, who sell far more online, are his plans for Nook, the self-publishing arm of B&N, which despite its challenges remains the second-best bookselling platform for many self-publishers in the US.

 Look Back at Self-Publishing 2019: Audiobook Distribution